-As the largest provider of inpatient and outpatient services in MEEI's service area, Partners already demands high prices for inclusion in many commercial insurance products, and its ability to do so would likely be strengthened by becoming the largest provider of two additional specialty fields in MEEI's outpatient PSA, which includes most of eastern Massachusetts.
+As the largest provider of inpatient and outpatient services in MEEI's service area.
+Partners already demands high prices for inclusion in many commercial insurance products, and its ability to do so would likely be strengthened by becoming the largest provider of two additional specialty fields in MEEI's outpatient PSA, which includes most of eastern Massachusetts.
 If MEEI's participation in networks is connected to that of Partners, Partners would likely be able to obtain significant price increases for MEEI, both for its main campus and its hospital-licensed outpatient sites.
-Indeed, it is the parties' stated intent to seek "market competitive rates" for MEEI in connection with the transaction.
+138 Indeed, it is the parties' stated intent to seek "market competitive rates" for MEEI in connection with the transaction.
+139 substantial outpatient market shares.
+As discussed in supra note 43, services provided at any additional hospitals or hospital-licensed outpatient sites could also include facility fees.